pazurkota/kittyweather/README.md

 # 😺 KittyWeather

-A free, open-source, cat-themed and multiplatform weather app written in .NET MAUI
+A free, open-source, cat-themed and multiplatform weather app written with .NET MAUI